Iran celebrates 40 years of Islamic revolution

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TEHRAN: Thousands of Iranians packed the mausoleum of the Islamic republic’s founder Ayatollah Ruhollah Khomeini in Tehran on Friday to launch celebrations for the 40th anniversary of its revolution.
-Ceremonies for the 1979 revolution started at 9:33 am (0603 GMT), the exact time that Khomeini returned to Iran after 14 years in exile and his plane touched down at Tehran airport.
+TEHRAN: Thousands of Iranians packed the mausoleum of the Islamic republic´s founder Ayatollah Ruhollah Khomeini in Tehran on Friday to launch celebrations for the 40th anniversary of its revolution.

-As an army band played revolutionary anthems, the huge hall of the mausoleum was filled with people from all walks of life, among them schoolchildren dressed in the red, white and green of the Iranian flag.
-Ayatollah Ahmad Jannati, head of the influential experts assembly which appoints the Islamic republic’s supreme leader, delivered a keynote speech rebuking political factions seeking better ties with Washington.
+Ayatollah Ahmad Jannati, head of the influential experts assembly which appoints the Islamic republic´s supreme leader, delivered a keynote speech rebuking political factions seeking better ties with Washington.

 "Forty years have passed since the revolution and throughout these 40 years the whole world tried to destroy it... but they were unsuccessful" said Jannati.
 "Even now look what they are trying to do to destroy (the revolution)... this accursed America will do anything it can to defeat Islam," he said.

-TEHRAN: Thousands of Iranians packed the mausoleum of the Islamic republic’s founder Ayatollah Ruhollah Khomeini in Tehran on Friday to launch celebrations for the 40th anniversary of its revolution.
-Ceremonies for the 1979 revolution started at 9:33 am (0603 GMT), the exact time that Khomeini returned to Iran after 14 years in exile and his plane touched down at Tehran airport.
+TEHRAN: Thousands of Iranians packed the mausoleum of the Islamic republic´s founder Ayatollah Ruhollah Khomeini in Tehran on Friday to launch celebrations for the 40th anniversary of its revolution.

-As an army band played revolutionary anthems, the huge hall of the mausoleum was filled with people from all walks of life, among them schoolchildren dressed in the red, white and green of the Iranian flag.
-Ayatollah Ahmad Jannati, head of the influential experts assembly which appoints the Islamic republic’s supreme leader, delivered a keynote speech rebuking political factions seeking better ties with Washington.
+Ayatollah Ahmad Jannati, head of the influential experts assembly which appoints the Islamic republic´s supreme leader, delivered a keynote speech rebuking political factions seeking better ties with Washington.

 "Forty years have passed since the revolution and throughout these 40 years the whole world tried to destroy it... but they were unsuccessful" said Jannati.
 "Even now look what they are trying to do to destroy (the revolution)... this accursed America will do anything it can to defeat Islam," he said.